alessio3rossi-netizen/Serpent2_to_NMB-CrossSection-Toolkit/README.md

 * a minimal example Serpent2 case illustrating the required input structure;
 * documentation required to reproduce the extraction procedure.

-The complete Serpent2 benchmark dataset and the associated verification campaign are distributed separately through Zenodo.
+The complete Serpent2 inputs for the generation of the benchmark dataset and the associated verification campaign are distributed separately through Zenodo.

 **Dataset DOI**